s-sandra/c-code/racko/README.md

 # Rack-O
 ## Description
-This program implements a variant of the card game Rack-O, where the user plays against an AI algorithm, with the goal of being the first to order their “rack” of numbered cards through substitution.
+This console program implements a variant of the card game Rack-O, where the user plays against an AI algorithm, with the goal of being the first to order their “rack” of numbered cards through substitution.
 The implementation uses arrays to store and manipulate racks and decks.

 ## Rules